kcjengr/qtpyvcp/docs/source/tutorials/dialogs.rst

       provider: my_vcp.my_dialog:MyDialog

-This custom provider will accept all the same YAML kwarg options as the :doc:`BaseDialog </widgets/dialogs/base_dialog>`, but will allow you to use python code to add more advanced functionality than you could with dialog defined by just a .ui file.
+This custom provider will accept all the same kwarg options as the :doc:`BaseDialog </widgets/dialogs/base_dialog>`, but will allow you to use python code to add more advanced functionality than you could with .ui file dialog.